cleancodelover/book-store/README.md

   - You'll be logged in and a toke will be generated for you in the response you'll get from the server.
   - Copy the token and Look a little above the login endpoint, top to the right and find "Authorize" with a padlock on it,
   - Click it and paste the token you copied in teh popup and click "Authorize" the "close".
-  - To see your details after after sign up because you'll need your userId, COPY IT.
+  - To see your details after after sign up because you'll need your userId, call the endpoimt "/users/authorized" and you'll get back the authorized user details COPY the userId.
 It's just "Ctrl C" for windows users and "Command C" for mac users.

 # Step 9 - To Create a Book
   - Scroll to the "Books Section" and locate the enpoint "/books" with the verb "Post", expand it and fill in the parameters including your user name where user name is required and click on "Execute".